shady-abdelaal/DS_Algorithms/Review Problem Set/Misc/Array_Pair_Sum.md

-Source: Python for Data Structure, Algorithm and Interviews:
+Source: "Python for Data Structure, Algorithm and Interviews" Udemy course

 # Problem
 Given an integer array, output the number of the * *unique ** pairs that sum up to a specific value k.